pytorch/rfcs/RFC-0000-dataloader-echonomic.md

 Simultenously storing about [num_workers] batches in shared memory, imposes a limit over [num_workers]:\
 [num_workers < servers_total_available_ram_in_bytes / batch_size_in_bytes]\
 This limitation can produce a bottleneck over training TPT, not allowing to increase num_workers, due to server's RAM limitations.
-Alternatively, in order to increase num_workers, a severs with more RAM must be used, increaseing sever cost.
+Alternatively, in order to increase num_workers, a severs with more RAM is required, increaseing sever cost.

 A new dataloader multiprocessing pipeline is suggested.
 In this pipline, only up to [prefetch_factor] batches are simultenously processed by all the workers together, and sent into shared memory.